NVIDIA/spark-rapids/docs/download.md

 * Spark Qualification and Profiling Tools
   * A qualification tool to look at a set of applications to determine if the RAPIDS Accelerator for Apache Spark is a good fit
-  * A profilng tool to generate information used for debugging and profiling applications
+  * A profiling tool to generate information used for debugging and profiling applications

 Performance improvements for this release include:
 * Moving RAPIDS Shuffle out of beta